top of page

 1. This option requires learners to buy specific courses they would like to study.
 This plan is widely spread (e.g., Udemy).

-2. The cost for a single guide starts from $9 and ends at approximately $300.
+2. The cost of a single course ranges from $9 to approximately $300.

 3. This solution provides sales and exclusive offers so clients can get the course at an expedient price.